 What is the fee for break period meal plans?

-Princeton University Dining Services offers a meal plan to students remaining on campus during fall recess, intersession, and spring recess.
+Princeton University Campus Dining offers a meal plan to students remaining on campus during fall recess, intersession, and spring recess.
 Break meal plans are complimentary to those students with an unlimited meal plan provided they register before the deadline.
 No guest meals are available.
 The fee is $175.00 for students without an unlimited meal plan.
-Registration information and access to an online registration form is contained in an announcement on the Dining Services website prior to the break period.
+Registration information and access to an online registration form is contained in an announcement on the Campus Dining website prior to the break period.
 As an added reminder, the Dean's Office sends a link to this information in an e-mail before each break.

 How can I check my meal plan balance?

 Check your dining account activity and balances online any time on the TigerCard Office Website.

 Once you know your meal plan balance, determine if you are using your block plan strategically by consulting the suggested meal plan balance by date for your particular plan.

 Can I use my meal plan at the Frist Campus Center?

 You may use your meal plan for Late Meal at the Food Gallery at Frist, beginning with the first day of classes, fall semester through January 24, 2014 and in the spring semester between February 3 and May 23, 2014.
 You may use Paw Points any time at the Food Gallery at Frist.
 In addition you may use your meal plan for Saturday breakfast at the Food Gallery, from 7:00 a.m. until 9:45 a.m.
 The breakfast cash credit may not exceed $4.00.